ansys/pyansys-dev-guide/doc/source/how-to/logging.rst

 App and service logging modules
 -------------------------------

-PyAnsys libraries use app and Service logging modules to extend or expose features from an Ansys app, product, or service, which can be local or remote.
+PyAnsys libraries use app and service logging modules to extend or expose features from an Ansys app, product, or service, which can be local or remote.